quantopian/zipline/README.rst

 |Coverage Status|
 |Code quality|

 Zipline is a Pythonic algorithmic trading library.
-The system is fundamentally event-driven and a close approximation of how live-trading systems operate.
+It is an event-driven system that supports both backtesting and live-trading.

-Zipline is currently used in production as the backtesting engine powering `Quantopian Inc. <https://www.quantopian.com>`__ -- a free, community-centered platform that allows development and real-time backtesting of trading algorithms in the web browser.
+Zipline is currently used in production as the backtesting and live-trading engine powering `Quantopian <https://www.quantopian.com>`__ -- a free, community-centered, hosted platform for building and executing trading strategies.

 `Join our
 community! <https://groups.google.com/forum/#!forum/zipline>`__